Published on 09 December 2021

 What Is Metizolam?

 Metizolam is a synthetic depressant that produces the same effects as Etizolam.
-It belongs to the thieno diazepine drug class, which is related to benzodiazepine drugs.
+It belongs to the thieno diazepine drug class related to benzodiazepine drugs.
 You might get the medicine by its trade name called, Desmethyletizolam.
 Metizolam has half power and a 60 percent half-life than Etizolam.

 What Is Etizolam?

-Etizolam, also known as Etilaam, Etizest, Depas, and many more, is a novel depressant also belongs to the thieno diazepine class and treats anxiety, sedation, muscle relaxation, disinhibition, and euphoria.
+Etizolam, also known as Etilaam, Etizest, Depas, and many more, is a novel depressant that belongs to the thieno-diazepine class and treats anxiety, sedation, muscle relaxation, disinhibition, and euphoria.
 Etizolam is commonly not prescribed and is sold as a research chemical online.

 Etizolam is also used as a substitute for Xanax and Valium.
-You can order Etizolam from a trustworthy online pharmacy, and theanine should be taken only as prescribed by the doctor.
+You can order Etizolam from a trustworthy online pharmacy, and theanine should be taken only as the doctor prescribes.

 Metizolam is a psychoactive drug with the synthetic potential to calm the depressing chemicals within the body.
 Both the drug's working states are similar in increasing the GABA messenger, which allows you to relieve Anxiety.
 It has a half-life of about 60% longer, and 50% is less potent than Etizolam.